Martin P. Mackay Education Center

 The BRIDGE program is the traditional Mackay program option that provides academic and social/emotional supports to students at a lesser restrictive level than the CARE program.
 This program provides instruction by highly qualified special education teachers with the support of two social workers and a guidance counselor.
 In this program, the students transition from class to class on a bell schedule that mimics that of the high school.
 Students may attend classes within the regular high school building for a portion of their day based on maintenance of academic and behavioral standards set by Mackay staff and with the recommendation of the IEP team.

-The PACT program, formerly known as MacTrack, is a program designed for seniors who find themselves lacking the required credits for high school graduation.
+The PACT program is a program designed for seniors who find themselves lacking the required credits for high school graduation.
 This program utilizes an independent, self-directed learning environment and uses a computer-based curriculum for both instructional delivery and student management.
 Guidance counseling support is provided to these students, as well as a transition component to enhance job skill development.
 The purpose of this program is to assist students in successfully achieving the necessary credits to receive their high school diploma while preparing them for their post-secondary transition.

 The program is designed to address the diverse emotional, academic, and vocational needs of our students.
 The program establishes a supportive learning environment necessary to develop a healthy self-image and develop positive social behaviors so that students become positive contributing members of society.